-Yasmine Amory was trained in Classics at the University of Florence, at Sorbonne Université, and at the École Pratique des Hautes Études (Paris), where she received a Master’s degree (2014) and was initiated to Greek Papyrology.
+She was trained in Classics at the University of Florence, at the École Normale Supérieure and at the École Pratique des Hautes Études (Paris), where she received a Master’s degree and was initiated to Greek Papyrology.
 She then perfected her papyrological skills in Late Antique documents at the 9th Summer Institute in Papyrology (Princeton University, 2014).
-She also has an acquaintance with Coptic Language and Papyrology.

-Her research interests include documentary papyrology, Late Antique epistolography, communication practices and Greek-Coptic language contacts.
+Her research interests include documentary papyrology, Late Antique epistolography, communication practices, politeness in ancient sources, and Greek-Coptic language contacts.

 2020/2021: co-lecturer of the course "Transmission of Ancient Greek Texts (A005481)", second year Bachelor of Arts